DynamoDS/DesignScript/LanguageSpec.md

 ## Variables

-Variables in DesignScript are immutable.
+A variable is storage location for a value.
+As DesignScript is dynamic, it is free to assign any kind of value to a variable.
+Unlike other languages, variable in DesignScript is immutable.
 That is, a variable is only allowed to be assigned once.
 For example,

 ```
 a = 1;